“Our experienced and certified instructors approach every class with professionalism and care.

 Flora began dancing at 4 years of age with Canadian Dance World under the direction of Josephine Slater.
 Flora’s mother was a professional ballet dancer with La Scala in Milan, Italy and it was her wish to introduce her daughter to the life of dance.
 She continued her dance training, focussing on Royal Academy of Dance ballet and modern dance.
 At an early age, she began teaching with Canadian Dance World where her passion for teaching developed.
 She later branched out on her own and the Flora Pigeau Dance Academy was formed.
 She attained the RAD teachers diploma and trained numerous students over the years.
 Many went on to become dance teachers and professional dancers including her own two daughters Melanie and Amanda.

 Flora has been extremely grateful for all of the loving connections she has made with her students and teachers over the 35 years with the Academy.
 Tyra Sergeant was one of those special students.
 It became evident to her as she was preparing to step down that Tyra was the one qualified and ready to step in.
 Tyra became Artistic Director and owner of the Academy, now know as the Central Dance Academy.
 Tyra continues to carry on the integrity and standard of the Academy and Flora is grateful to see her continuing to carry the torch to the highest of standards.

 Flora continues to share her passion for dance adjudicating and coaching dancers.
-She is also training for her black belt in Taekwondo, studies yoga, and enjoys travelling.
+Since retiring, she has earned her black belt in Taekwondo, studies yoga, and enjoys travelling.